Ajibolakhaleel/Scholz/Scholz backend/README.md

-# Imtihani
+# Scholz

-# ChadLearnHub: Accessible Learning Solutions
+#  Accessible Learning Solutions
 # Introduction
-This repository contains the source code for ChadLearnHub, an educational software application designed to provide accessible learning solutions for Chadian students.
-The project aims to democratize access to educational materials, address the challenges of fragmented resources, and enhance the learning experience for students in Chad.
+This repository contains the source code for Schols, an educational software application designed to provide accessible learning solutions for NSchols students.
+The project aims to democratize access to educational materials, address the challenges of fragmented resources, and enhance the learning experience for students in Nigeria.

 # Getting Started